The Fascinating World of Crested Woodland Birds: Nature’s Crowned Beauties

 The Sulphur-Crested Cockatoo is one of the most recognizable and charismatic birds, famous for its brilliant white plumage and striking yellow crest.
 This large, intelligent parrot is native to Australia and New Guinea and is commonly found in wild and urban environments.
 The crest, which gives the bird its name, is used in displays of emotion, rising when the bird is excited or alarmed.

-Known for their intelligence and social behaviour, Sulphur-Crested Cockatoos often travel in flocks and can live for several decades.
+Known for their intelligence and social behavior, Sulphur-Crested Cockatoos often travel in flocks and can live for several decades.
 They are excellent problem-solvers and have even been observed using tools.
 Their loud, screeching calls are a common sound in their habitat, often used for communication within the flock.

-These cockatoos are highly adaptable and can thrive in various environments, from woodlands to urban parks.
+These cockatoos are highly adaptable and thrive in various environments, from woodlands to urban parks.
 Their diet mainly consists of seeds, fruits, nuts, and sometimes insects.
 They have become a familiar and beloved sight in many parts of Australia.

 Sulphur-Crested Cockatoo facts